 Risks and business uncertainties

-Fiskars’ business, net sales, and financial performance may be affected by several uncertainties.
+Fiskars Group’s business, net sales, and financial performance may be affected by several uncertainties.

-Demand for some of the Group’s products, particularly garden tools and watering products, is dependent on the weather during the spring, while demand for snow tools depends on the winter conditions.
-Unfavorable weather conditions such as cold and rainy weather during the spring or no snow in the winter can have a negative impact on sales of these products.
+Demand for some of the Group’s products is dependent on the weather, particularly garden tools and watering products during the spring and snow tools during the winter.
+Unfavorable weather conditions such as cold and rainy weather during the spring or no snow in the winter can have a negative impact on the sale of these products.
 The sale of homeware products is heavily geared towards the last quarter of the year, and any negative issues related to product availability or demand during this quarter could affect the full-year result of this business significantly.

-Financial Statement Release, February 8, 2017
+Financial Statement Release, Feb 7,2019